fengzilong/atom-amd-dependency-edit/README.md

 });
 ```

-Code above will be transformed into following at first time
+Code above will be transformed into following code at first time

 ```js
 var a = require( 'path/to/a' );